Skip to content

 Because the Serbian capital was not always the relaxed, tourist-friendly city that it is nowadays.

-In the next paragraphs, you will discover a bit about this so-many-times destroyed and so-many-times rebuilt city, and how it overcame its problems and turned into a nice place to visit.
+In the next paragraphs, you will discover a bit about this so-many-times destroyed and so-many-times rebuilt city, and how it overcame its problems and turned into one of the best cities in Eastern Europe to visit.

 Check also: Some surprising conclusions about the most dangerous city in each European country.